 Increasing repeat purchase rates can be a potent growth lever for any business.
 Studies have shown that customers making a second purchase tend to spend up to three times more than they did while making their first purchase.

 In addition, building a habit around your product strengthens relationships and improves funnel dynamics:

 - 53% of customers that make a second purchase come back for the third time,

 - Of those customers, 64% come back to make a fourth purchase.

-This type of behavioral loyalty requires less marketing dollars to generate revenue, and it also serves as a strong foundation for growth: 40% of ecommerce revenue comes from repeat purchases.
+This type of customer loyalty is behavioral and requires less marketing dollars to generate revenue.
+It also serves as a strong foundation for growth: 40% of ecommerce revenue comes from repeat business.
 Imagine knowing that you have 40% of your month’s revenue target covered from the outset.
 Changes things, no?

 Improves marketing efficiency